V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 #### How to master your senses?
 1) ***First be in the sense enjoyment fully*.**  when ever your doing something what ever senses applicable to the action employ them fully.
 (e.g) when your eating  touch it, smell it and chew it fully and enjoy the eating.
-2) Even drinking tea forget about everything and sip it slowly and enjoy the pleasure of tea. spend 5mins
+2) ***Experience fully*** Even drinking tea forget about everything and sip it slowly and enjoy the pleasure of tea. spend 5mins
-3)  Any sense organ is addicting you is not
+3)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NjQ4MjQ2LDI2ODg3NDc3Miw3MDY3NT
+eyJoaXN0b3J5IjpbMjc5MTQyMzAwLDI2ODg3NDc3Miw3MDY3NT
 I5NDgsNzYwOTA1NDczLDM1NDIzNjY3N119
 -->